brayden031/brayden031.github.io/_posts/Research/2025-12-04-b2b-attack-vector.md

 These detections leverage KQL (Kusto-Query-Language) to identify phases 3 & 4 as identified in the ontinue blog to look for users receiving invites to external tenants.

-The first detection is a simplified search that looks for successfull teams sign ins to external guest tenants.
+The first detection is a simplified search that looks for successful teams sign ins to external guest tenants.
 Even though this is effective, it doesn't fully track the entire attack chain so has a lower true positive confidence than the second query.

 ```
 let trusted_tenants = dynamic([]);